 The difference between Oslob and Donsol is like the difference between seeing a lion in a cage or on a safari hunting prey.

 During whale shark interactions, you will go out on a small boat with a guide and a spotter.
 The local fishermen have now learned to be guides and spotters.
-The spotter hang out on the top of the boat searching for the sharks.
+The spotter hangs out on the top of the boat searching for the sharks.
 As soon as they see a whale shark, it’s go time!
-You get ready with the mask, snorkel and fins, while the boat gets into the idea position, slightly upcurrent from the shark.The current takes you, along with the plankton right towards the shark.
+You get ready with the mask, snorkel, and fins, while the boat gets into the idea position, slightly up current from the shark.The current takes you, along with the plankton right towards the shark.
 Suddenly you look down, and there it is!

 The adrenaline rush I felt the first time was so intense, that it bordered on panic.
-I didn’t realize how fast my heart was beating or how crazy my breathing had become until after the shark had swam away.
+I didn’t realize how fast my heart was beating or how crazy my breathing had become until after the whale shark had swum away.
 They are faster than they seem.
-I am a great swimmer, but became breathless after the interaction because of my hyper response.
+I am a strong swimmer but became breathless after the interaction because of my hyper response.
 The next interaction I was much calmer and remembered how to breathe normally!
 LOL!

-You can get a direct fight from Manila to Legazpi or take a super long bus from Manila.
+You can get a direct flight from Manila to Legazpi or take a super long bus from Manila.
 From Legazpi you have to arrange transportation to Donsol Bay.
-It’s a two hour drive.
-Most companies will provide a pick up and drop off service.
+It’s a two-hour drive.
+Most companies will provide a pickup and drop off service.